shani1610/defects-detection/report/README.md

 <img src="./images/images_histograms.png" alt="drawing" width="400"/>

 *This image shows the histogram and some statistical information.
 We can see that around gray level 42 there is a peak in the defect that is not seen in the reference.
-Overall, the histogram and statistics are quite similar, so we didn't apply any normalization, standardization, or other operations.*
+Overall, the histogram and statistics are quite similar, so we didn't apply any normalization, standardization, or other operations.
+I also added calculation of histograms comparison, for example for case 1 we got Bhattacharyya Distance': 0.1028, 'Chi-Square': 14673.47.*

 # Alignment

 Although the images are similar and have the same orientation and grayscale distribution, they are not perfectly aligned.
 To accurately detect the defects, the images must be aligned.
 Alignment can be achieved using feature matching approaches.
 The most well-known method is SIFT, which is based on three steps: interest point detection, description of these interest points using a histogram of oriented gradients, and matching of the descriptions using kNN-based matcher or another matcher.
 However, results with SIFT weren't satisfactory, so I used ORB.
 ORB is efficient alternative to SIFT. it uses FAST keypoint detector and BRIEF descriptors and uses pyramid to produce multiscale features.
+I calculated reprojection error and for example in case 1 we got for ORB 75.0358, almost half than what we got from SIFT.

 <img src="./images/orb_keypoints.png" alt="drawing" width="400"/>